It is a drug composed of a mixture of dimethylpolysiloxane and silicon oxide, inert polymers with surfactant properties.

 - Suspension drops: Each milliliter (22 drops) of suspension contains 100 mg of Dimethicone.

-The dose of Dimeticone in adults orally, is 40 to 80 mg, three times a day, administered after each meal.
-In children, orally it must be administered according to age.
+The dose of Dimethicone in adults orally is 40 to 80 mg, three times a day, administered after each meal.
+In children, orally, it must be distributed according to age.

-In children under 2 years, the dose is 23 to 41 mg (5 to 9 drops), four times a day, administered before breast-feeding or bottle-feeding, with a maximum dose of 330 mg per day.
+In children under two years, the dose is 23 to 41 mg (5 to 9 drops), four times a day, administered before breast-feeding or bottle-feeding, with a maximum amount of 330 mg per day.

-In children from 2 to 12 years, should be administered 45 to 100 mg (10 to 22 drops), before each meal and at bedtime, with a maximum dose of 500 mg a day.
+Children from 2 to 12 years should be administered 45 to 100 mg (10 to 22 drops), before each meal and at bedtime, with a maximum of 500 mg a day.

-Dimethicone is used to achieve symptomatic relief of discomfort caused by gases, prevents the accumulation of gases in the gastrointestinal tract.
+Dimethicone is used to achieve symptomatic relief of discomfort caused by gases and prevents the accumulation of gases in the gastrointestinal tract.

-It reduces the superficial tension of the gas bubbles and facilitates their normal elimination.
+It reduces the superficial tension of the gas bubbles and facilitates their regular elimination.

 Contraindications and precautions